lukleh/TwistedBot/README.md

 #### Possible flags
 	pypy bot.py -h

-#### Status
-- Basic pathfinding
-- Solid block awareness
-- Avoid water, lava, vines, ladders.
-- No active interaction with the world.
-That is no digging, placing blocks, open/close doors, etc.
-- Use signs to set up points to rotate  -> details below
-- Configure using command line arguments or modifying twistedbot/config.py

 #### In game commands
 If your username (commander) is set, then you can use chat to send commands to bot.